tonypony220/starknet-devnet/README.md

     - [Ganache node](https://www.npmjs.com/package/ganache)
     - [Hardhat node](https://hardhat.org/hardhat-network/#running-stand-alone-in-order-to-support-wallets-and-other-software).

 - Flush.
-This will go through the new enqueued messages sent from L1 and send them to L2.
-This has to be done manually for L1 -> L2, but for L2 -> L1, it is done automatically:
+This will go through the new enqueued messages, sending them from L1 to L2 and from L2 to L1:
   - `POST /postman/flush`
   - body: None